Frequently Asked Questions

 6. When can I expect to receive the stipend after I submit the Expedited Pathway Stipend Application Form?

-The Choose2Care team will acknowledge receipt of your application within five (5) business days from the submission date.
+The HCA Team will acknowledge receipt of your application within five (5) to seven (7) business days from the submission date.
 Please note the processing time may vary if the application is incomplete.

 The receipt of the stipend in full can be expected within 4-6 weeks, with all the required documentation being submitted.